-During the fiscal year, the Center segregates transactions related to certain Center functions or activities in separate funds in order to aid financial management and to demonstrate legal compliance.
-Fund financial statements are designed to present financial information of the Center at this more detailed level.
+During the fiscal year, the Educational Service Center segregates transactions related to certain Educational Service Center functions or activities in separate funds in order to aid financial management and to demonstrate legal compliance.
+Fund financial statements are designed to present financial information of the Educational Service Center at this more detailed level.
 The focus of governmental fund financial statements is on major funds.
 Each major fund is presented in a separate column.
 Nonmajor funds are aggregated and presented in a single column.
+Fiduciary funds are reported by type.